Skillshare Review: Worth It for Freelancers & Creatives?

 Pros

-Project-based learning encourages practical application from day one
+Project-based format encourages immediate practical application

-Flexible offline access and self-paced structure
+Offline access and self-paced structure

-Community interaction enables feedback and peer exchange
+Community feedback and peer exchange

 What we like less:

-No official certificates or accreditations for completed courses
+No official certificates or accreditations

 Skillshare Pricing